 As part of our research on the future of cities, the IFC Team have put together some short briefings on how todays’ (different) experiences of living with Covid-19 might impact on our urban futures.
 We’d love to hear you thoughts on this – join the conversation through Twitter

 The briefings are based on experiences in the UK, but many of the issues will have more global significance.
 The following are split into two parts – the first exploring some of the trends which we believe will be ACCELERATED by the changes in social behaviour around the coronavirus, and the second where alternative ways of imaging the city future might EMERGE.
+And as the world and in particular the world’s cities adapt to living within the new coronavirus, we consider how cities are ADAPTING to living with the new reality.

 Urban air quality improvements